vii33/ChocoVanillaPackage/README.md

 ### Chocolatey installation

 1. Open PowerShell as admin (`Win` +  `X` and select `PowerShell (Admin)`)
-2. Paste in the following line.
-It executes the official [installment script](https://chocolatey.org/install.ps1) from Chocolatey.
+2. Paste the following line.
+This will run the official [install script](https://chocolatey.org/install.ps1) from Chocolatey.

   ```
   Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))
   ```

 3. Chocolatey will be installed.
-It is normal that some warnings appear.
+It is normal for some warnings to appear.

 If you are behind a proxy, check these [instructions](https://chocolatey.org/docs/proxy-settings-for-chocolatey#installing-chocolatey-behind-a-proxy-server).